 Laura Williams

 (they/she) is a UK born, US based ceramic artist whose practice explores material, narrative, color and play.
 Laura studied ceramics at the University of Wisconsin - Madison and has worked as a ceramics educator for the last decade.
-They’ve led and assisted at several art centers including; Lillstreet Art Center, Adamah Art Studios, Shake Rag Center for the Arts, Made Chicago, The Digs Chicago, Watershed Ceramics Center, Haystack Center for Craft, and Highland Studio and Gallery.
-Laura co-founded the Chicago Ceramics Crawl, a ceramics tour showcasing Chicago’s clay community.
+They’ve taught at several art centers including; Lillstreet Art Center, Adamah Art Studios, Made Chicago, The Digs Chicago.
+Laura co-founded the Chicago Ceramics Crawl after teaching at many of Chicago’s community art centers.
+The tour aims to connect and celebrate the city’s clay community.

-“I enjoy playing in my studio.
-I use techniques of pinching, wheel throwing, and slab building to form wares which are then decorated using slip, terra sig, slip, glaze, underglaze and or the underglaze pencil.
+“I use techniques of pinching, wheel throwing, and slab building to form wares which are then decorated using slip, terra sig, slip, glaze, underglaze and or the underglaze pencil.
 When working in clay I aim to create bright and playful wares that are a conversation between the clay, color, and form.
 I’m interested in the way clay records our every choice; throw lines, finger prints, brush strokes, even sometimes our moods.
 I’m interested in the way colours and patterns play upon different clay bodies and aim to create a dynamic and playful surface that compliments the personality of the clay on which it’s painted.
-My patterns represent personhood.
-Each persons’ divinity, heart, kiss, windows, footsteps.
-In addition to exploring the ways in which colours and people complement and relate to each other.
+My patterns and illustrations respond to life.
+I draw what I know and experience.”